NiloCK/lynda-copy-course/README.md

 ## Warning!

-This software is a rough cut, and has been 'tested' only on the auther's windows machine.
+This software is a rough cut, and has been 'tested' only on the author's windows machine.
 It's probably a good idea to create a backup copy of your 'destination' folder before use.

 ## Installation